accessibilitysupported/a11ysupport.io/CONTRIBUTING.md

 5. The Browser version
 6. The OS version
 7. The output announced by the screen reader (if using a screen reader).
-8. Whether or not you think the test passes or fails
+8. Whether or not you think the test passes or fails and why

 ## Suggest a missing test case